IST356M001SP25/project-AnshVerma102/reflection.md

 **Best Reflection** "I learned when to use while vs for loops.
 While loops are for sentiel-controlled values (waiting for a condition to occur), vs for loops are for iterating over collections of fixed values."

 `--- Reflection Below This Line ---`
+This project gave me a hands on experience building a data pipeline using an unfamiliar API and how I should intergrate it with other important python functions such as plotly.
+I struggles with actually obtaining the data, as my credentials refused to work, so I had to jump through many hoops to get them to function.
+I ended up having to do an unorthodox solution.